AdaCore/training_material/courses/rust_essentials/glossary.md

 Do not imply that every macro invocation uses `!`: custom derives and attribute-like procedural macros use attributes.

+Macro input follows the macro's syntax; it is not necessarily a list of expressions.

 ### Failure terminology